ongyx/sandboxrepo/README.md

 For OpenTerm, tarball(tar -czvf) the whole .prideland command folder and submit a pull request, with a appropiate description in the metadata.plist file.

-For Libterm, tarball(tar -czvf) the .py command by *itself* and submit a pull request.
+For Libterm (spkg is still wip), tarball(tar -czvf) the .py command by *itself* and submit a pull request.
 (Make sure its not nested in another folder!)

 # •New repositories!!!•
 The whole point of [spkg](https://github.com/sn3ksoftware/sandpkg) was to enable external repository support for pulling software.